DoubleFaceProgramming/2DMC/INSTALL.md

 ### Windows

-Download the latest executable from <https://github.com/DaNubCoding/2DMC/releases>
+Download the desired executable from <https://github.com/DaNubCoding/2DMC/releases>

 Double click to run the exe.